liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

+1. blow dryer
+1. I also don't see the problem in my environment
+1. he might decide to skip the conference
+1. I have not promoted this project; I have not advertised this project
+1. resulting in greater overall time consumption
+1. a pinned comment; a featured comment
+1. tense trade relations
+1. devastating wildfires; catastrophic wildfires
+1. get a minor injury; get a major injury
+1. Category 3 Storm
+1. what is the approach for performance bottleneck analysis?
+1. global lock contention
+1. what's your biggest regret in life?
+1. no rush at all
+1. direct, open and practical
+1. it's a cohesive system
+1. do you have any compassion for me?
+1. what's your favorite thing about him?
+1. stop whining
+1. don't talk back to me
+1. the best is yet to come
+1. the devil's in the details
+1. quit while you're ahead
+1. I just want to get a sense of how close we are to the finish line
+1. it is frustrating
+1. travesty of justice
+1. Trump was booked and released from a jail
+1. it's late, I got to go
+1. I want to stay that way until 17
+1. he has high morals
+1. I was just informed of the incident
+1. Liberal party
+1. you raised a good point
+1. the Premier of the Northwest Territories
+1. working 12-hour days and having a long commute is really harming my overall well-being
+1. the building was where the fire was located
+1. so far, we don't have the accurate number
+1. the reform should be comprehensive
+1. maintaining this property is for accelerating the search for the minimum value
+1. incline bench press
+1. I have a meeting until 3:30
+1. I never make the first move in social situations
+1. the search continues for human remains on the island of Maui
+1. democratic country; democratic nation
+1. touch screen
+1. Is this issue consistently reproducible
+1. men need support, not traps
+1. I don't really agree with China's universal values and political system
 1. could you please hand me the book; could you please pass me the book
 1. I didn't picture that; I didn't imagine that
 1. enjoy the rest of your day; I hope the rest of your day goes well; enjoy yourself along the way; have a blessed day